-If you select "Custom," you can specify the installation directory along with other installation options.
-Windows NT 4.0, 2000, and XP users can optionally install Advanced SCSI Programming Interface (ASPI) support.
-With Windows 9x installations, the ASPI component is required and must be manually selected using the Custom setup type.
-Unless you are using Windows 9x, HP recommends that you not install ASPI support.
-ASPI support is beneficial, however, when installed storage applications cannot be shut down and those applications have locked access to the device through the Miniport driver.
+In most cases, the default settings of this screen are adequate.
+Windows NT 4.0, Windows 2000, and Windows XP users have the option to install Advanced SCSI Programming Interface (ASPI) support.
+With Windows 9x installations, the ASPI component is required and automatically included in the L&TT installation process.
+HP recommends that you not install ASPI support unless you have a good reason to do so.

+ASPI support is beneficial when installed storage applications cannot be shut down, and those applications have locked access to the device through the Miniport driver.
 If ASPI is installed, it is generally not necessary to shut down these applications to access devices through L&TT (although the applications should not be accessing the devices while L&TT is running).
 ASPI lets you run L&TT on a locked device without rebooting; however, a reboot is required after installing ASPI.

-After selecting the setup type and appropriate options, click Next.

-- 6. On the Ready to Install the Program screen, click Install.
-If you need to review or change installation settings, click Back. - When installation is complete, click Finish to close the InstallShield wizard.
+- 6. Select a destination location to install the program.
+You can accept the default location or click Browse to install to a different location.
+After choosing the destination location, click Next. - 7.
+Indicate the program directory in which you want the setup program to create program icons and click Next.
+The program directory is created in the Programs directory of the Start menu. - 8.
+On the Ready to start installation process screen, click Next.
+If you need to review or change installation settings, click Back. - 9.
+When installation is complete, click Finish to close the InstallShield wizard.

 Note: Under some circumstances, the installation process requires a reboot of the system.
-For more information, refer to the user quide or the online help.
+For more information, refer to the user guide or the online help.